American University of Iraq, Sulaimani: Athletics

 Student at AUIS, both men and women, are active in sports.
 The university has two basketball courts and one football field on campus.
 The official mascot for the athletics teams is the Eagle, and the teams include men's and women's basketball and football.
 The teams play intercollegiate as well as intramural matches at AUIS, and have also been on international tours.
 Students on both the women's and men's basketball team at AUIS participated in the 34th Annual Sports Fest at Boğaziçi University in 2014.
 In 2011, a documentary made by an American film company gained international recognition for the women's basketball team.
 The film, Salaam Dunk, was shown at several international film festivals including the Chicago International Film Festival and Los Angeles Film Festival.

 Institute of Regional and International Studies

 AUIS houses Sulaymaniyah's independent research center, the Institute of Regional and International Studies (IRIS).
-The center focuses on the local, regional, and international, social and political issues through research, scholarships, debate and conferences.
+The center focuses on local, regional, and international social and political issues through research, scholarships, debate and conferences.
 According to the university website, the Institute “examines the region’s most complex issues through rigorous scholarship, advanced research, and open dialogue among academic and influential public leaders.”
-The center conducts meetings, round-tables, conferences and lectures on topics pertinent to the local and regional politics.
-It invites leading figures from the government, political parties, businesses, historical and cultural institutions to have meaningful dialogues on issues and challenges pertinent to the region.
-Housed in a tolerant and diverse institution, IRIS provides a neutral space for open and critical dialogue on challenging topics.
-The center runs one of the most strategic conferences, the Sulaimani Forum, which has rapidly gained recognition throughout the region.
+The center conducts meetings, round-tables, conferences and lectures on topics pertinent to local and regional politics.
+It invites figures from the government, political parties, businesses, and historical and cultural institutions for dialogues on issues and challenges pertinent to the region.
+IRIS provides a space for dialogue on these topics.
+The center runs a conference, the Sulaimani Forum.